PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 knows the invocation index.

-The difference between simply calling execute repeatedly and bulk_execute is that bulk_execute leverages the facilities API to generate execution agents in bulk which is more efficient then creating them one by one.
+The difference between simply calling execute repeatedly and bulk_execute is that bulk_execute leverages the API of the facility to generate execution agents in bulk which is more efficient then creating them one by one.

 How these executors call the callable internally is dependent on the implementation of each executor